philwee/cities-dashboard.github.io/readme.md

   ```
 - **`"charts"`**: an array of object literal(s), each describing the chart(s) for this data set.
 If empty, then the data set is greyed out on the home page with a **`"Coming Soon"`** banner.

-### 2.2.3.
+### 2.3.3.
 Chart level
 - **`"title"`**: the title of the chart, not to be confused with the title of the data set above
 - **`"subtitle"`**: the subtitle of the chart

-Google Sheet parameters:
+Google Sheets parameters:
-- **`"gid"`\***: the *numeric id* of the Google Sheet database for the sheet containing the raw data (https://docs.google.com/spreadsheets/d/[sheetID]/edit#gid=[gid])
+- **`"gid"`\***: the *numeric id* of the Google Sheets database for the sheet containing the raw data (https://docs.google.com/spreadsheets/d/[sheetID]/edit#gid=[gid])
 - **`"chartType"`\***: the type of the chart.
 For example: `"ColumnChart"`, `"LineChart"` ...
 In addition to all the charts supported by [React-Google-Chart](https://www.react-google-charts.com/examples), it can also be `"HeatMap"`.
-This is a custom-built chart by embedding a color-formatted sheet from Google Sheet for embedding; where `"HeatMap"` is used, **`"publishedSheetId"`** property must also be used.
+This is a custom-built chart by embedding a color-formatted sheet from Google Sheets for embedding; where `"HeatMap"` is used, **`"publishedSheetId"`** property must also be used.
-- **`"headers"`**: the row number of the header in the Google Sheet database
+- **`"headers"`**: the row number of the header in the Google Sheets database
-- **`"query"`**: to query the Google Sheet database and receive a  narrowed-down result of the fetched sheet.
+- **`"query"`**: to query the Google Sheets database and receive a  narrowed-down result of the fetched sheet.
 It works in a similar way compared to a database query language (MongoDB for example), see full [documentation](https://developers.google.com/chart/interactive/docs/querylanguage).
-- **`"columns"`**: an array of items to specify which column of the fetched Google Sheet database to visualize (after being queried on).
-If it is omitted, then all the non-empty columns in the Google Sheet will be visualized.
+- **`"columns"`**: an array of items to specify which column of the fetched Google Sheets database to visualize (after being queried on).
+If it is omitted, then all the non-empty columns in the Google Sheets will be visualized.
 Else, it can be used to narrow down the visualized columns or assign special roles to the columns.
 Each column item can either be:
   - *An integer:* used for a normal data column.
 It should be the index of the column.
 For example:
-    - By default if no query is used, the columns A, B, C... in a Google Sheet correspond to indexes 0, 1, 2...
+    - By default if no query is used, the columns A, B, C... in a Google Sheets correspond to indexes 0, 1, 2...
-    - If a query was applied, for example, "SELECT A, C, E, G", then the Google Sheet columns A, C, E, G correspond to indexes 0, 1, 2, 3.
+    - If a query was applied, for example, "SELECT A, C, E, G", then the Google Sheets columns A, C, E, G correspond to indexes 0, 1, 2, 3.
   - *An object literal:* to denote the specific role of this column, other than being a normal data column.
 It consists of:
     - **`"sourceColumn"`\***: an integer index of this column, discussed above
     - **`"role"`**: mostly used for annotation, tooltip, or interval, see [documentation](https://developers.google.com/chart/interactive/docs/roles)